MessagePack-CSharp/MessagePack-CSharp/README.md

 This library is distributed via NuGet.
 Special [Unity support](#unity) is available, too.

-We target .NET Standard 2.0 with special optimizations for .NET Core 2.1+, making it compatible with most reasonably recent .NET runtimes such as Core 2.0 and later, Framework 4.6.1 and later, Mono 5.4 and later.
+We target .NET Standard 2.0 with special optimizations for .NET 6+ and .NET Framework.
-The library code is pure C# (with Just-In-Time IL code generation on some platforms or AOT safe source code generation).
+The library code is pure C# (with Just-In-Time IL code generation on some platforms or AOT safe source generators).

 ### NuGet packages